Severn Valley Railway: Stations

+Current stations

-With the exception of the two request halts (Country Park and Northwood), all intermediate stations have the ability to pass trains on the single line.
+With the exception of the three request halts (Eardington, Country Park and Northwood), all intermediate stations allow trains to pass each other to continue on the single line.
 However, Highley's passing loop lacks a platform and facing point locks on points to attached sidings, a legal requirement for passenger-carrying line, meaning trains carrying fare-paying passengers may not pass using this loop.
-It is used for works trains, demonstration goods trains and empty stock workings.
+It is therefore used for works trains, demonstration goods trains and empty stock workings.

-A short section of multiple track exists between Bewdley South and Bewdley North signal boxes.

 Kidderminster Town station is not an original station.
-It was created by the SVR, based upon the original GWR station at Ross-on-Wye (1892).
-Various projects have been carried out by volunteers and contractors to add to the general GWR ambience.
+It was built by the SVR, based upon the original GWR station at Ross-on-Wye (1892) and opened in 1984 on a site which used to be the Kidderminster goods yard.
+Various projects have since been carried out by volunteers and contractors to add to the station.
 Major projects include the porte cochère to the front of the station, the ornamental crestings on the two towers and the canopy over the concourse which was completed in 2006, along with the final, east, wing of the station.

-Plans for a significant redevelopment of Bridgnorth station were approved by Shropshire Council in August 2016.
+Plans for a significant redevelopment of Bridgnorth station were approved by Shropshire Council in August 2016, this includes the addition of a new cafe, car park, locomotive turntable and volunteer accommodation, when funding is available.

 Former stations

-Former stations, most of which were closed with the Severn Valley line as a whole in 1963, after 101 years in use:
+A list of the former stations on the Severn Valley Railway, most of which were closed with the Severn Valley line in 1963, after 101 years in use, and never preserved by the current heritage railway due to a multitude of factors, including the lifting of track between Hartlebury and Bewdley and between Bridgnorth and Shrewsbury.